fengjixuchui/HyperVisor-Injector/README.md

 # last Updated 12/01/2023

-# if you are interested purchasing my private sources or want your own develped you can contact me via discord : skeng#9524
+# if you are interested purchasing my private sources or want your own developed you can contact me via discord : skeng#9524
 - this is perfect if you are starting up a p2c